Ketty Paula is entering her fourth season as an assistant coach to the Minnesota State women's basketball team.

 As a member of the Jackrabbits, Paula earned All-Summit League Second Team honors as a junior and a senior.
 She was also a three-year starter and served as a team captain during her junior and senior seasons.
 Along with her honors on the court, she excelled in the classroom as she was named to the Academic All-Summit League Team three times.

 During Paula's four seasons with SDSU, the Jackrabbits made two trips to both the NCAA Tournament and the WNIT, to go along with a pair of Summit League championships.
-She finished her career with 1,042 points, 381 rebounds, 162 rebounds and 90 steals.
+She finished her career with 1,042 points, 381 rebounds, 162 assists and 90 steals.

 Paula also competed on the SDSU volleyball team and the women's track and field team.
 During the 2010 volleyball season, Paula appeared in 57 sets during 22 matches as she tallied 77 kills and 37 digs.
 During the 2011 outdoor season, Paula competed in the discus and javelin events.